Can you get multiple mortgage preapproval letters?

 It’s important to recognize that you’re not making a commitment to a lender when you get preapproved.
 You can comparison shop for the lowest mortgage and fees once you’ve had your offer accepted and are ready to move forward.

-Keeping that in mind, it’s generally fine to choose your preapproval lender based on its preapproval offer.
+Keeping that in mind that it’s generally fine to choose your preapproval lender based on its preapproval offer.
 You probably want to call each lender on your shortlist and ask:

 - Do you charge for preapproval?